Traditional Filipino Medicine: Discover Its Healing Power

 The Philippine government, through PITAHC, continues to promote research, education, and regulation of traditional medicine.

 There’s growing global interest in Filipino healing practices, especially among those seeking natural, preventive, and holistic care.
-As younger generations rediscover these ancestral remedies, traditional medicine is poised to become a powerful ally in the modern wellness movement.
+Younger generations are rediscovering these ancestral remedies.
+This revival positions traditional medicine as a powerful ally in the modern wellness movement.

 Conclusion: A Legacy of Healing and Hope